sern-handler/website/guide-en/README.md

 # Introduction

 Welcome to sern's official guide.
 This guide will go through all the core features of the framework.
-Thank you for choosing sern!
+- 💖 Thank you for choosing sern to be your framework!

 - Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements.

 - discord.js@dev is the only supported version at the moment.
 There are plans to roll out a version of sern in discord.js@13.xx.xx in the future.

 ## You will learn
 * [sern's goal](walkthrough/goal.md)